Despite chaos, Libya hopes to hold constitution vote in December

 "The commission predicts that the referendum on the constitution will be in December," he said, giving a timeframe for the first time.

-Serrsi said it would be a challenge to hold a vote given the ongoing violence.
-But Libya surprised the world by successfully staging a national election in June, despite militia fighting raging in parts of the country.
+Serrsi said it would be a challenge to hold a vote with the ongoing violence.
+But Libya surprised the world by successfully staging a national election in June, despite militia fighting raging in several parts of the country.

-The Amazigh, or Berber, minority and radical Islamists have boycotted the constitutional committee but otherwise Libyans from all over the country voted to elect the body in February.
+The constitutional committee has been boycotted by the Amazigh, or Berber, minority and radical Islamists but otherwise Libyans from all over the country took part in a vote to elect the body in February.

 To try to narrow differences between the warring factions, the new U.N. special envoy for Libya, Bernardino Leon, flew to Tripoli on Thursday in the first visit of a senior foreign official since the Misrata group seized the capital.